MicrosoftDocs/azure-docs/articles/key-vault/general/authentication-fundamentals.md

 ### AAD authentication process for applications or services (examples)

-    1. An application provides a client secret and client id in a function to get an AAD token.
+* An application provides a client secret and client id in a function to get an AAD token.

-    2. An application provides a certificate to get an AAD token.
+* An application provides a certificate to get an AAD token.

-    3. An azure resource uses MSI authentication to get an AAD token.
+* An azure resource uses MSI authentication to get an AAD token.

 * Learn more about MSI authentication [link](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview)

-### Python application authentication
+### Authentication process for application (Python Example)

 Use the following code sample to test whether your application can retrieve a secret from your key vault using the service principal you configured.